aiven/devportal/docs/products/opensearch/howto/restore_opensearch_backup.rst

 #.
 Fill in the required details, select the cloud provider, region, and service plan, then click **Create fork**.

 #.
-Once the new service is running, change your application's connection settings to point to it.
+Once the new service is running, change your application's connection settings to point to it and power off the original service.